ExistensialReset/flowmosr/README.md

 ## 📦 What this repository holds

+If you are at the visual GitHub Pages site https://github.io/ExistensialReset/flowmosr and want to read the full repository please visit https://github.com/ExistensialReset/flowmosr

 This is a living blueprint of Flow.

 This is not something you need to understand.